It is important to know how your tours are performing and Chameleon automatically collects the data and provides you a simple report.

 Can I download Chameleon data via API?

-Chameleon provides an API that enables you to download tour and user data and send it to your data warehouse or other business reporting solution.
+Chameleon provides an API that enables you to download Experience data and send it to your data warehouse or other business reporting solution.
+Read more here.

 To learn more about what's possible from our API, please read this API basics article.